vedph/cadmus-itinera/Readme.md

 - 2 verses per line
 - 3 verses per line

-Once the ranges have been selected by picking them from genres and/or entering them, users must specify the layout for each poem in a sort of table, where columns are the 4 layouts, and rows are the poems.
+Once the ranges have been selected by picking them from genres and/or entering them, users must specify the layout for each poem.

+## History

+- 2022-03-05: upgraded packages.